raspberrypilearning/rpi-install-jupyter-notebook/en/step_1.md

 ![directory](images/image2.png)

-- Click on the `New` button to the right of the screen.
+- Click the **New** button on the right of the screen.
 This will open a new Notebook session.

 ![session](images/image3.png)